Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

-#### We can see that interet rate has the highest negative correlation with loan_repaid which totally makes sense as higher interest rate makes it more difficult to repay the loan.
+#### We can see that interest rate has the highest negative correlation with loan_repaid which totally makes sense as higher interest rate makes it more difficult to repay the loan.

 ---
 # Part 2: Data PreProcessing